Behind the Scenes

 Travel Credit

 This visit was made possible through collaboration with local partners in Halifax.
-All experiences, photography, and impressions are my own.
+All experiences, photography, and impressions remain my own.

 About the Author